wavemaker/docs/learn/how-tos/dynamic-locale-messageselection.md

 WaveMaker has predefined localized label messages in i18N, you can now set the locale messages dynamically that can take the response from the APIs and set the local messages automatically.

 :::note

-RTL languages like Persian, Arabic, Hebrew and others are now supported by introducing RTL language Layout.
+RTL languages like Persian, Arabic, Hebrew, and others are now supported by introducing RTL language Layout.

 :::

 ## Dynamic Localization Messages